 Below you’ll find a list of talks I have given at meetups and conferences.
-If you would like me to give a presentation at your meetup or conference, hit me up with an e-mail.
+If you would like me to give a presentation at your meetup or conference, contact me!

 November 23, 2015 @ Symfony NYC